 REI and Blue Ridge Mountain Shops are consistently stocked with topographical maps and trail books to help plan your journey.
 Otherwise, Hiking Upward is a great resource for beginning information.

 To add variety to your trip and include some activities other than hiking, be sure to check out my list of Virginia travel resources.
-This guide to the best of my home state will get you started with city attractions, restaurants, and activities you hadn’t heard of before!
+This guide to the best of my home state will get you started with city attractions, restaurants, and activities to add on top of the best hikes in Virginia!